devdeliw/website/content/posts/nasa_derive_2.md

 $\hat{H}_{ZFS}$ splits energy levels slightly even without an external magnetic field -- there's no $B$ term anywhere.
 However, it introduces *forbidden* $|s, m\pm 2\rangle$ transitions that cause a *very* faint
 "half-field" response in EDMR spectra.

-To build a perfect simulation, we'll need to treat ZFS with care.
+To build a perfect simulation with the half-field response, we'll need to treat ZFS with care.

 <br>